 Cape Wools SA Bursary Fund

-The mission of the organisation is to provide support to the wool industry of South Africa, by way of research and development, market intelligence and promotion through projects.
+The mission of the organization is to provide support to the wool industry of South Africa, by way of research and development, market intelligence and promotion through projects.

 The bursary may cover the following expenses (based on the decision of the CWSA): registration fees, tuition fees, accommodation, prescribed books and other sundry study-related expenses.